kcodegit/promise-mysql-client/README.md

     .catch(e => console.log(e));

 ```
+* about the npm config module, see their document to see where to place your config files.
 * get an instance with database config object.
 About the fields, refer to the npm 'mysql2' document => getConnection(config).
 * use query("string") to execute a raw query.
 * use execute("string", Array) to build and execute a query.